Dear Home Ec 101,

 Now wipe the rim of the toilet and under the hinge of the seat and that aggravating place between the seat and the tank where hair just loves to collect.
 Ugh.

 Now wipe down the sides of the bowl and don’t forget the little ledges where the bolts attach to the flooring.
-At this point I generally give the flooring around the bowl a spray of cleaner and wipe it down, too.
+At this point, I generally give the flooring around the bowl a spray of cleaner and wipe it down, too.
+Don’t do this if you have hardwood flooring or carpet (I know, it happens) in your bathroom.

-Whenever you are ready -twenty, thirty minutes later.
+Whenever you are ready—twenty, thirty minutes later.
 Revisit that toilet and scrub it with the brush.
-Don’t forget to get that area up under the rim.
+Don’t forget to get that area under the rim.

 Finally, flush the toilet, allow the bowl to fill, and step back and admire your handiwork.